CYFootloose12/joi/API.md

 ```

 Notes: `Joi.number.multiple(base)` _uses the modulo operator (%) to determine if a number is multiple of another number.
 Therefore, it has the normal limitations of Javascript modulo operator.
-The results with decimal/floats maybe incorrect._
+The results with decimal/floats may be incorrect._

 #### `number.positive()`